aarbid29/AlgoArena/README.md

 ## Overview

-AlgoArena is a full-stack interview platform designed for peer-to-peer and recruiter-led technical interviews.
+AlgoArena is a full-stack interview platform designed for peer-to-peer and recruiter led technical interviews.
 Interviewers schedule sessions, conduct live video calls with screen sharing and recording, collaborate on DSA problems in a shared code editor, and leave structured feedback with ratings.
 Candidates see their scheduled interviews in real time and can join when sessions go live.

-The platform integrates three external services — Convex for the reactive database and serverless backend, Clerk for authentication, and GetStream.io for video infrastructure — with a single string (`streamCallId`) acting as the bridge between the data layer and the video layer.
+The platform integrates three external services : Convex for the reactive database and serverless backend, Clerk for authentication, and GetStream.io for video infrastructure  with a single string (`streamCallId`) acting as the bridge between the data layer and the video layer.

 ---